-Study design: Prospective Study
+Study Design: Prospective Study

-Place and duration: The Department Of Dental And Maxillofacial Surgery, Dr. Ishrat-ul-Ibad Khan Institute of Oral Health and Sciences Dow University of Health Sciences Karachi during September 2021 to February 2022.
+Place and duration: Department of Dental and Maxillofacial Surgery, Dr. Ishrat-ul-Ibad Khan Institute of Oral Health and Sciences Dow University of Health Sciences Karachi during September 2021 and February 2022.

 Methodology: A group of 160 subjects were included in this study and the simple convenient sampling technique was used to obtain data for the research.
 CBCT images of all patients were obtained.